 1/2 cup chopped walnuts or pecans

-Place the peeled sweet potatoes in a pan of water and bring to a boil over medium-high heat.
+Place the peeled sweet potatoes in a large pan of water and bring to a boil over medium-high heat.
 Boil for 35 minutes or until tender.
-Drain the potatoes well and let cool slightly.
+Drain the potatoes well and let them cool slightly.

 Place the casserole in the oven and bake at 325 degrees F for 35 minutes or until bubbly in the center.
 Remove from the oven and serve the drunken sweet potatoes hot.